Awire9966/Powload/README.md

 # Powload
-Powload is a fast downloader that lest you download big files while you sleep!
+Powload is a fast downloader that lets you download big files while you sleep!